 Currently, due to the 2013 Rule's broad definition of "ownership interest," certain loans by banking entities to covered funds could be deemed to be ownership interests in such funds.
-Specifically, the 2013 Rule define an "ownership interest" in a covered fund to mean any equity, partnership or "other similar interest," which in turn focuses on the attributes of the interest and whether it provides a banking entity with economic exposure to the profits and losses of the covered fund, rather than its form.
-Accordingly, under the 2013 Rule, a debt interest in a covered fund could be deemed to be an "ownership interest" in the fund if the interest has the same characteristics as an equity or other ownership interest (e.g., if the interest provides the holder with voting rights, the right or ability to share in the covered fund's profits or losses or the ability to earn a return based on the performance of the fund's underlying holdings or investments).
+Specifically, the 2013 Rule defines an "ownership interest" in a covered fund to mean any equity, partnership, or "other similar interest," which in turn focuses on the attributes of the interest and whether it provides a banking entity with economic exposure to the profits and losses of the covered fund, rather than its form.
+Accordingly, under the 2013 Rule, a debt interest in a covered fund could be deemed to be an "ownership interest" in the fund if the interest has the same characteristics as an equity or other ownership interest (e.g., if the interest provides the holder with voting rights, the right or ability to share in the covered fund's profits or losses, or the ability to earn a return based on the performance of the fund's underlying holdings or investments).

-The proposal would provide a safe harbor for bona fide senior loans or senior debt instruments, to make clear that such credit interests in a covered fund would not be considered an "ownership interest" in the fund so long as
+The final rule provides a safe harbor for bona fide senior loans or senior debt instruments, to make clear that such credit interests in a covered fund will not be considered an "ownership interest" in the fund so long as

-- the holders of such interest receive only interest payments that are independent of the performance of the covered fund and fixed principal payments on or before a maturity date, and do not receive any profits of the covered fund; - the holders' entitlement to payments on the interest is absolute and may not be reduced because of the losses arising from the covered fund, such as allocation of losses, write-downs or charge-offs of the outstanding principal balance or reductions in the principal and interest payable; and
+• the holders of such interest receive only interest payments that are independent of the performance of the covered fund, and repayment of a fixed principal amount on or before a maturity date, and do not receive any profits of the covered fund;

-5 An "other similar interest" is defined to include any interest that (i) has the right to participate in the selection or removal of a general partner, managing member, member of the board of directors or trustees, investment manager, investment adviser or commodity trading advisor of the covered fund, (ii) has the right under the terms of the interest to receive a share of the income, gains or profits of the covered fund, (iii) has the right to receive the underlying assets of the covered fund after all other interests have been redeemed and/or paid in full, (iv) has the right to receive all or a portion of excess spread between the aggregate interest payments received from the underlying assets of the covered fund and the aggregate interest paid to the holders of other outstanding interests, (v) provides under the terms of the interest that the amounts payable by the covered fund with respect to the interest could be reduced based on losses arising from the underlying assets of the covered fund, (vi) receives income on a pass-through basis from the covered fund, or has a rate of return that is determined by reference to the performance of the underlying assets of the covered fund or (vii) includes any synthetic right to have, receive or be allocated any of the rights above.
+&lt;sup>5 An "other similar interest" is defined under the 2013 Rule to include any interest that (i) has the right to participate in the selection or removal of a general partner, managing member, member of the board of directors or trustees, investment manager, investment adviser, or commodity trading advisor of the covered fund, (ii) has the right under the terms of the interest to receive a share of the income, gains or profits of the covered fund, (iii) has the right to receive the underlying assets of the covered fund after all other interests have been redeemed and/or paid in full, (iv) Has the right to receive all or a portion of excess spread between the aggregate interest payments received from the underlying assets of the covered fund and the aggregate interest paid to the holders of other outstanding interests, (v) provides under the terms of the interest that the amounts payable by the covered fund with respect to the interest could be reduced based on losses arising from the underlying assets of the covered fund, (vi) receives income on a pass-through basis from the covered fund, or has a rate of return that is determined by reference to the performance of the underlying assets of the covered fund, or (vii) includes any synthetic right to have, receive, or be allocated any of the rights above.

-6 The 2013 Rule excludes carried interest (restricted profit interest) from the definition of ownership interest, although only for certain purposes.
+&lt;sup>6 The 2013 Rule excludes carried interest (restricted profit interest) from the definition of ownership interest, although only for certain purposes.